mmwasigwa/BankofFlatiron/README.md

 - [Author's Info](https://github.com/Mwasigwa2/BankofFlatiron#authors-info)

 ## Desciription
-This repo contains Bank of Flatiron's
+This repo contains Bank of Flatiron's react app containing transaction form and a transaction table as well as a functional search bar built using React.
 ## Technologies Used
 - HTML
 - Tailwind CSS